 After you’ve collected a few preapproval offers, compare your options by looking at the following features:

 - Loan amount.
-The loan amount you qualify for will impact how expensive of a car you can ultimately buy.
 If a lender is unable to offer you a loan that covers the anticipated cost of your car, you may want to cross it off your list.

 - APR.
-The annual percentage rate (APR) is how much your loan will cost over one year as you repay principal, interest and fees.
 Loans with a lower APR tend to cost less, but you’ll still want to account for how much you can actually borrow and the loan term before settling on the lender with the lowest APR.

 - Loan term.
 The length of your loan will have a big impact on how much you actually end up spending.
-A 60-month term is typically recommended for new cars, while a 36- or 48-month term is better for used cars.
-And while shorter terms will mean larger monthly payments, you may end up saving thousands in interest over the course of your loan.
+While shorter terms will mean larger monthly payments, you may end up saving thousands in interest over the course of your loan.

 Whether you choose to accept the dealership’s offer or simply go with the loan you’ve already been preapproved for, you’ll need to follow the lender’s instructions to finalize your loan.